po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/03-Ins_Git/README.md

 * Click on `create repository`.

-* Explain that while the repo is now created, we need to pull down the repository to our machine to make changes to it.
+* Explain that while the remote repo is now created, we need to pull down the repository to our machine to make changes to it.

 * Click on the `code` button and grab the HTTPS option under clone.